Skip to content

 When side effects are usually worst

-In real-world use, the roughest stretch is the first four to eight weeks and the 24 to 72 hours after a shot or dose increase.
-That timing is more of a clinical and community pattern than a line lifted straight from the label, but it tracks with how titration works.
-Saturday-morning shot, Sunday-afternoon couch, Netflix doing the heavy lifting — that rhythm shows up across a lot of subreddits for a reason.
+In real-world use, the roughest stretch is the first four to eight weeks, plus the 24 to 72 hours after each shot or dose increase.
+That timing is more of a clinical-and-community pattern than a line lifted straight from the label, but it tracks neatly with how titration works.
+Saturday-morning shot, Sunday-afternoon couch, Netflix doing the heavy lifting — that rhythm shows up across the GLP-1 subreddits for a reason, and the reason is your stomach, not your willpower.

 Feeling fine at 0.25 mg and rough again at 0.5 mg doesn't automatically mean Wegovy is a bad fit.
 It often means your body tolerated one rung of the ladder and is adjusting to the next.